hypnaceae/DiphoneSynth/README.md

 Run diphone_synth.py in the command line with the following arguments:

+- *"Your phrase"*, as the text you want to synthesise.
+Default: None
+- *--play* or *-p*, to play the generated waveform.
+Default: True
+- *--crossfade* or *-c*, to enable crossfading (TD-PSOLA) of diphones for smoother-sounding output.
+Default: False
+- *--volume* or *-v*, to specify the volume of the audio output (range 1 to 100).
+Default: 100
+- *--outfile* or *-o* followed by *filename.wav*, to save the output to a new file, path relative.
+Default: None

 The 'diphones' folder should be in the same directory as diphone_synth.py and interface_audio.py.